-This second amendment ("Amendment") is effective May 22, 2024 ("Amendment Effective Date"), and is made pursuant to the Non-Exclusive License Agreement dated August 1, 2019, as amended ("Agreement") by and between BIO-RAD LABORATORIES, INC., having an address at 1000 Alfred Nobel Drive, Hercules, California 94547 ("Bio-Rad") and BIODESIX, INC., a Delaware corporation, with a principal business address at 2970 Wilderness Place, Suite 100 Boulder, CO 80301, USA ("Biodesix") (individually, a "Party"; collectively, the "Parties").
+C. The parties hereto agree to amend the Existing Credit Agreement pursuant to the Non-Exclusive License Agreement dated August 1, 2019, as amended ("Agreement") by and between BIO-RAD LABORATORIES, INC., having an address at 1000 Alfred Nobel Drive, Hercules, California 94547 ("Bio-Rad") and BIODESIX, INC., a Delaware corporation, with a principal business address at 2970 Wilderness Place, Suite 100 Boulder, CO 80301, USA ("Biodesix") (individually, a "Party"; collectively, the "Parties").

-WHEREAS, the Parties have agreed to extend the term of the Agreement,
+WHEREAS, the Parties have agreed to extend the term terms of the Agreement, this Agreement.

-Now THEREFORE, for good and valuable consideration, the Parties agree as follows:
+Now, THEREFORE, for good and valuable consideration, the Parties receipt and sufficiency of which is hereby acknowledged, the parties hereto agree as follows: